INVESTMENT GUIDE

 8. SPE vs Traditional Purchase

-Understanding the differences between SPE off-plan and traditional ready-to-move purchases helps clarify why sophisticated investors choose the off-plan route.
+Understanding the differences between SPE off-plan and traditional ready-to-move purchases helps clarify which route fits your timing, risk tolerance, liquidity needs, and payment capacity.

 Feature SPE Cost-Price (Off-Plan) Traditional Purchase (Ready)

-Purchase Price 15-30% below market Full market value
+Purchase Price Potential entry gap after comp review Full market value

 Down Payment 10-20% in installments 30-40% upfront